 Wondering what it’s really like to have a breast augmentation?
 Step into the shoes of our patient who was looking to add a bit of confidence by adding volume to her breasts.

-Post Op Day 12: I saw the doctor today for my (roughly) 2-week post op appointment, and she agreed that everything looks great!
+Post Op Day 12: I saw the doctor today for my (roughly) 2-week post-op appointment, and she agreed that everything looks great!
 I asked her a few questions about when I can start sleeping on my side, and some detailed questions about beginning to exercise again.
-We clipped one of my dissolvable sutures that was poking out, and I was on my way!
-I am so excited to shop for a real bra in a few weeks!
+We clipped one of my dissolvable sutures that were poking out, and I was on my way!
+I am so excited to shop for a real brain for a few weeks!
 Although I will say, I ordered the doctor’s recommended transition bra called the SheFit, and it is my favorite sports bras I’ve ever had.
 The adjustability of it is amazing, and I can’t believe all sports bras aren’t made this way.

 1 Month Out: I am officially one-month post-op today!
 My breasts have softened more because of the swelling going down, which is awesome.
 A friend of mine who had implants told me that this was the point where they would feel like they were always mine, and she was right!
 I am even more excited because I got to go to Victoria’s Secret and be sized for a real bra.
 I went from a 32B to a 32D.
 That was my dream size!!
 I had to stop myself from buying a bra in every color and settled on one strapless bra and one tee-shirt/everyday style bra.
 I cannot wait to buy more and can already sense this is going to be a problem—but the good kind.
 I got to test my strapless bra last night at a wedding, and everything went perfectly.
 My boobs looked phenomenal, and I got compliments all night!